neurotechuoft/Workshops/workshop_2018_2019/angular_workshop.md

 ## Debugging using console
 Use console.log(<variableHere>); if you want to print out certain variable's value in your console.
 It is particularly useful when you are learning Angular for the first time or trying to debug your code.

-Alternatively, Y\you can always use the debugger that comes with your IDE.
+Alternatively, you can always use the debugger that comes with your IDE.

 ## Importing libraries
 Sometimes you might want to use some published libraries to import certain functions so that you don't have to write them yourselves.
 Here is a quick guide on how to do that: https://angular.io/guide/using-libraries